Seed of the woman: Source text

-Some modern translations, such as the English Standard Version, have "offspring" instead of the more literal "seed".
+Many modern translations, such as the New American Standard (2020), English Standard Version, New English Translation, New International Version, New Living Translation and New Revised Standard Version have "offspring" instead of the more literal "seed".

 Judaism

-In rabbinical Judaism, the contrasting groups of "seed of the woman" and "seed of the serpent" are generally taken as plural, with the promise "he will bruise your head" applied to Adam and mankind bruising the serpent's head.
+In rabbinical Judaism, the contrasting groups of "seed of the woman" and "seed of the serpent" are generally taken as plural, with the promise "he will bruise your head" applied to Adam and humankind bruising the serpent's head.
 There is a Jewish tradition where a messiah is said to be a remedy to the bruising of the heel of the "seed of the woman".

 Although a possible Jewish messianic interpretation of Genesis 3:15 in some schools of Judaism during the Second Temple period has been suggested by some Christian scholars, no evidence of such an interpretation has yet come to light.

 Christianity

 Christ

 In Christianity, Genesis 3:15 is known as the protevangelium.
 This is a compound of two Greek words, protos meaning "first" and evangelion meaning "good news" or "gospel".
 Thus, the verse is commonly referred to as the first mention in the Bible of the "good news" of salvation.
 Old Testament scholar Derek Kidner describes the Protoevangelium as "the first glimmer of the gospel", and Victor P. Hamilton emphasises the importance of the redemptive promise included in the curse.